cgruver/cgruver/_pages/home-lab/lab-build/lab-network-setup.md

 1. Power on the Pi.

-1. Ensure that they Pi is on line:
+1. Ensure that the Pi is on line:

    ```bash
    ping bastion.my.awesome.lab